 Lake Forest Church Davidson to Seek a Conditional Rezoning for Property on South Main Street

-At their meeting Tuesday night, town commissioners expressed support for a request by Lake Forest Church Davidson to seek a conditional rezoning necessary to build a mixed-use commercial development.
+At their June meeting, town commissioners expressed support for a request by Lake Forest Church Davidson to seek a conditional rezoning necessary to build a mixed-use commercial development.
 It will include a facility for Lake Forest on about four acres of land the church is contracted to purchase on the west side of South Main Street.
 The land in question was the former home of Davidson Family Clinic, which has been vacant for many years, as well as a single-family home and vacant home building lot located to the south of the former Davidson Family Clinic parcel.

 Since its first service in August of 2011, Lake Forest has held its Sunday services at Davidson Elementary School, with over 600 people (including more than 100 Davidson College students) in attendance during weekly Sunday services.
 Church elder, Bill Worsley, said the church has been seeking a permanent home for more than three years, and it is committed to staying close to the town center because of its many relationships with residents, college students, and other local organizations.

 The church’s presentation to the board on Tuesday was a “pre-development” meeting to introduce commissioners to the project and explain changes to three zoning regulations that would be necessary for the church to proceed with its plans.
 First, the former Davidson Family Clinic parcel is located in the Village Edge planning area.
 While a church is an allowable use in this planning area, there is a condition in the current zoning that restricts a church from being located within a quarter mile of an existing church.
 The proposed Lake Forest property is located just inside a quarter mile of the Davidson United Methodist Church Chapel.
 Lake Forest is seeking relief from this ordinance.